Jbachtiger/ci-pp2-quizanaughts/README.md

   - The overall website navigational experience, ensuring the main quiz UI is easy to use, there's  a clear logic flow to the menu and all pages can be accessed quickly
   - All internal links and modals work correctly
-  - All forms are working as expected including script checks e.g. if a user fills in a mandatory field in a form an error message is shown, default values are being populated (using JS), optimally formatted for better readability
+  - All forms are working as expected including script checks e.g. if a user fills in a mandatory field in a form an error message is shown, js code runs correctly on the form and returns expected values, optimally formatted for better readability
   - All JS code is being executed without any errors, the main quiz game is working as it should be as well as all of its extra features
   - Contrast checks should report no errors
   - Validation checks for HTML and CSS should report no errors